Ten tips for a warm house

 6. Close off any rooms that are not in use

 Furniture can't feel the cold so why waste energy heating areas that you're not using?
-If your heating system will let you, turn it off in empty rooms.
+A great way to keep the heat where you want it is to keep the doors to your living space closed.
+And if your heating system will let you, turn it off in empty rooms.

 8. Insulate hot water pipes

-Wrap external hot water pipes with simple lagging (insulating tape) to reduce the heat loss from your hot water tank to the taps, and reduce the energy needed to get your hot water.
+Wrap external hot water pipes with simple insulating tape, like this, to reduce the heat loss from your hot water tank to the taps, and reduce the energy needed to get your hot water.
 It can be bought cheaply from your local hardware shop.

 10. Maintain your heaters